BumpConductor/BumpScoutPoc/README.md

 Collect bumps

-## npm scripts
+## Development setup

+The following npm tasks will be useful during development

 - `npm test` - test the Javascript and Polymer source (will build the Javascript bundle before running Polymer tests)
 - `npm run build` - run tests then build the Polymer app
 - `npm run deploy` - deploy to Firebase app instance (does not build first, this should be done separately)
-- `npm start` - runs `polymer serve` and watches for changes to run tests
+- `npm start` - starts servers and watches for changes to run tests
-- `npm run coveralls` - submits coverage data to coveralls (currently coverage data is only collected for the Javascript bundle)
+- `npm run wct:start` - runs UI tests in persistent mode so that the browser stays open for debugging

+You will need to create your own development Firebase instance at https://console.firebase.google.com/.
+This will be used by your local server during development so that you can preview functionality.

+Once created you will need to manually enable the following authentication methods (it is currently not possible to script/automate this).

+- Email/Password
+- Google

 After cloning add your local config to the config directory